Mark Zuckerberg Picked the Wrong Watch to Announce Meta’s New Oakley Sunglasses

 Editors at nearly every media outlet on the planet would rightfully accuse me of burying the lede here.
 Still, anyone familiar with our work at GP knows we’re wired – for better or worse – to focus on a level of product culture most people aren’t even aware of.

-Case in point, Meta has announced a new addition to its line of surprisingly successful smart glasses, which we named one of the most important gadgets of 2024, except this time, the shades are made in partnership with Oakley.
+I should be talking about Meta’s new product announcement: a substantive addition to its line of sneakily successful smart glasses, which we even named one of the most important gadgets of 2024.
+The new iterations are heralded as creating “a new category of Performance AI glasses” and made in partnership with Oakley.

-While the shades are a notable improvement over earlier versions, which we’ll dig into in more depth in another story, what caught my eye the most in Zuckerberg’s personal announcement post on Threads wasn’t sitting on his face but perched on his wrist.
+Even from the distance of a press release, the new shades sound like a notable improvement over earlier versions made by Ray-Ban.
+But what caught my eye in Zuckerberg’s personal reveal of the glasses on Threads wasn’t what was sitting on his face.
+It was what was perched on his wrist.

 As he’s been known to do lately, Zuckerberg shared a picture of himself wearing an impressive and exclusive watch that many horological sleuths can easily identify.